Alon19/Wilfires-in-Australia-and-Israel/README.md

 2. Exploratory Data Analysis
 - Examine each of the datasets
 - Visualizations - Explore relationships between the different fields.
-4. Join spatial data.
+3. Join spatial data.
 - Create function that returns a distance matrix between each fire location and  each weather station.
 - Calculate the distance of each fire in Australia to the nearest rain and temperature station.
 - - Calculate the distance of each fire in Israel to the nearest rain and temperature station.
 - Add Temperature and Rainfall (7-day rolling sum) columns to each fire, measured by the closest weather station.
-5.Export the Transformed Data to .csv Files.
+4. Export the Transformed Data to .csv Files.

 #####################################################################################